 (1) Each QSE must timely update information the QSE provided to ERCOT in the application process, and a QSE must promptly respond to any reasonable request by ERCOT for updated information regarding the QSE or the information provided to ERCOT by the QSE, including:

 (a) The QSE’s addresses;

+(b) A list of Principals, as defined in Section 16.1.2, Principal of a Market Participant;

-(b) A list of Affiliates; and
+(c) A list of Affiliates; and

-(c) Designation of the QSE’s officers, directors, Authorized Representatives, Credit Contacts, and User Security Administrator (USA) (all per the QSE application) including the addresses (if different), telephone and facsimile numbers, and e-mail addresses for those persons.
+(d) Designation of the QSE’s officers, directors, Authorized Representatives, Credit Contacts, and User Security Administrator (USA) (all per the QSE application) including the addresses (if different), telephone and facsimile numbers, and e-mail addresses for those persons.

 16.8.1 Criteria for Qualification as a CRR Account Holder

 (1) To become and remain a Congestion Revenue Right (CRR) Account Holder, an Entity must meet the following requirements:

-(a) Submit a properly completed CRR Account Holder application (Section 23, Form A, Congestion Revenue Right (CRR) Account Holder Application for Registration) for qualification, including any applicable fee and including designation of “Authorized Representatives,” each of whom is responsible for administrative communications with the CRR Account Holder and each of whom has enough authority to commit and bind the CRR Account Holder;(b) Sign a CRR Account Holder Agreement;
+(a) Submit a properly completed CRR Account Holder application (Section 23, Form A, Congestion Revenue Right (CRR) Account Holder Application for Registration) for qualification, including any applicable fee, any necessary disclosures, and designation of “Authorized Representatives,” each of whom is responsible for administrative communications with the CRR Account Holder and each of whom has enough authority to commit and bind the CRR Account Holder;

+(b) Comply with ERCOT’s background check process, as described in Section 16.8.1.1, CRR Account Holder Background Check Process;

+(c) Demonstrate to ERCOT’s reasonable satisfaction that the Entity does not pose an Unreasonable Credit Risk, as described in this Section;

+(d) Sign a CRR Account Holder Agreement;

-(c) Sign any required Agreements relating to use of the ERCOT network, software, and systems;
+(e) Sign any required Agreements relating to use of the ERCOT network, software, and systems;

-(d) Demonstrate to ERCOT’s reasonable satisfaction that the Entity is capable of performing the functions of a CRR Account Holder;
+(f) Demonstrate to ERCOT’s reasonable satisfaction that the Entity is capable of performing the functions of a CRR Account Holder;

-(e) Demonstrate to ERCOT’s reasonable satisfaction that the Entity is capable of complying with the requirements of all ERCOT Protocols and Operating Guides;
+(g) Demonstrate to ERCOT’s reasonable satisfaction that the Entity is capable of complying with the requirements of all ERCOT Protocols and Operating Guides;

-(f) Satisfy ERCOT’s creditworthiness requirements as set forth in this Section;
+(h) Satisfy ERCOT’s creditworthiness requirements as set forth in this Section;

-(g) Be generally able to pay its debts as they come due; ERCOT may request evidence of compliance with this qualification only if ERCOT reasonably believes that a CRR Account Holder is failing to comply with it;
+(i) Be generally able to pay its debts as they come due; ERCOT may request evidence of compliance with this qualification only if ERCOT reasonably believes that a CRR Account Holder is failing to comply with it;

-(h) Provide all necessary bank account information and arrange for Fedwire system transfers for two-way confirmation;
+(j) Provide all necessary bank account information and arrange for Fedwire system transfers for two-way confirmation;

-(i) Be financially responsible for payment of its Settlement charges under these Protocols; and
+(k) Be financially responsible for payment of its Settlement charges under these Protocols; and

-(j) Not be an unbundled Transmission Service Provider (TSP), Distribution Service Provider (DSP), or an ERCOT employee.
+(l) Not be an unbundled Transmission Service Provider (TSP), Distribution Service Provider (DSP), or an ERCOT employee.